redecentralize/alternative-internet/README.md

 [Syme](https://getsyme.com) is an experimental project that aims at bringing more privacy and security to online communication through end-to-end encryption.
 Syme's zero-knowledge key infrastructure enables persistent multiparty communication and secure key exchanges on minimally trusted servers and relays.

+### SyncNet

+[SyncNet](http://jack.minardi.org/software/syncnet-a-decentralized-web-browser/) is a decentralized web browser built on top of BitTorrent Sync and (soon) Colored Coins for name resolution.
+Every time you access a site, you store all of its contents on your machine.
+The next user to request the site can get the contents from both your machine and the original server.
+As more people access a page, it becomes available from more machines, reducing the load on the original server.

 ### Syndie

 [Syndie](http://syndie.i2p2.de/)  is an open source system for operating distributed forums offering a secure and consistent interface to various anonymous and non-anonymous content networks.